guydavis/guydavis.github.io/_posts/2016-07-18-pg_data_virt.markdown

 Unlike [ETL](https://en.wikipedia.org/wiki/Extract,_transform,_load), [data virtualization](https://en.wikipedia.org/wiki/Data_virtualization) allows one to repurpose their data while leaving it in the original source.
 Since there is no staging or warehousing, the data is always live and up to date.

-The primary downside of data virtualization of disparate data sources is performance.
-If, on each query at your virtualization layer, the request must go all the way back to the underlying data source, then query times will likely go up.
+The main downside of data virtualization of disparate data sources is slower performance.
+If, on each query at your virtualization layer, the request must go all the way back to the underlying data source, then query times will likely go up compared to cached solutions.

-In the Postgres world, data virtualization is accomplished with [Foregin Data Wrappers](https://wiki.postgresql.org/wiki/Foreign_data_wrappers).
-These connectors provide data access to various other data stores such as Oracle, SQL Server, MySQL, Redis, Mongo, etc at the level of a Postgres database.
-The beauty of Postgres FDW is that your PostgreSQL database becomes the common data interface for all clients, both to real PG databases and other back-end stores.
+In the Postgres world, data virtualization is accomplished with [Foreign Data Wrappers](https://wiki.postgresql.org/wiki/Foreign_data_wrappers) (aka FDW).
+These connectors provide data access to various other data stores such as Oracle, SQL Server, MySQL, Mongo, flat files, etc.  The beauty of FDW is that your PostgreSQL database becomes the common data interface for all clients.

 ## Postgres FDW + Multicorn